tobinus/OTD-semantic-framework/README.md

 You may use the existing tags.
 Simply run:

-`pipenv run python dataontosearch.py similarity create`
+`python dataontosearch.py similarity create`

 Alternatively, you can do custom tagging, though this has not been tested at this point.

-1. Run `pipenv run python dataontosearch.py dataset_tagger`
+1. Run `python dataontosearch.py dataset_tagger`
 2. Visit http://localhost:8000/about in your web browser
 3. Follow the instructions for tagging datasets, using the UID you wrote down when you uploaded an ontology